-To provide the academic community, policy-makers, and industry rigorous and innovative methods to measure the factory-to-fork dynamics and trends in the food supply in various countries across the globe.
-Our major goals are to reduce diet-related disparities in health and contribute to the creation of a more healthful food system and food environment.
+To provide the academic community, policy-makers, and industry with rigorous and innovative methods to measure the factory-to-fork dynamics and trends in the food supply in various countries across the globe.
+Our major goals are to reduce diet-related disparities in health, prevent obesity and diet- and obesity-related non-communicable diseases by contributing to the creation of a more healthful food system and food environment.

 GFRP works towards our mission by developing in-depth longitudinal research, collaborating with partners across the globe, and providing technical assistance to universities, organizations, and governments on large-scale obesity prevention efforts.
 A hallmark of our research has been understanding how changes in nutrition-related behaviors affect various socioeconomic strata of society and how healthfulness of these behaviors and outcomes affect disparities.
 Historically, we have focused on in-depth studies of dietary and food purchasing patterns trends, race-ethnic and income disparities, and the role of an array of policies, programs, taxes on food purchases and diets.

 In collaboration with Vital Strategies, a leading global public health organization, the Global Food Research Program at UNC has published ‘What’s in Our Food?
 A guide to introducing effective front-of-package nutrient labels.’